pmd/build-tools/README.md

 ...
 ```

-Note, that `MAVEN_OPTS` contains `-DskipRemoteStaging=true`, so that no maven artifacts are not deployed.
+Note, that `create-gh-actions-env.sh` sets up `MAVEN_OPTS` with `-DskipRemoteStaging=true`, so that no maven
+artifacts are deployed automatically.
+You need to remove this, if you really want to perform a release.
+Also note, that the property `autoReleaseAfterClose` is not configured and the default is `false`, so that
+you would need to manually publish the staging repo.
+See also the section below about "Nexus Staging Maven Plugin".

 ## Miscellaneous